ChronusZ/chronusz.github.io/_posts/2017-08-02-zero-knowledge-blind-set-membership.md

 The protocol is basically a butchering of the ideas behind RSA.
 I'm about $$50\%$$ confident it works, but I'm not experienced enough with cryptography to be able to prove that it works.
 The general idea is that $$B$$ gives $$A$$ an encrypted "puzzle" that can be solved "under the encryption" with knowledge of the set $$S$$, but for which only $$B$$ knows how to decrypt the answer.

+## ~ ~ NOTE FROM 10 MONTHS LATER ~ ~

+Since first coming up with this idea I've learned a lot more about cryptography.
+Nowadays I would just say have $$B$$ send a homomorphic encryption of $$x$$ to $$A$$, and have $$A$$ compute the characteristic polynomial of $$A$$ on $$x$$ then multiply the result by a random nonzero number and return the encrypted evaluation to $$B$$.
+This scheme is simple and very easy to prove correct (for zero knowledge, if $$x\in S$$ then the simular just encrypts a random field element, and otherwise it encrypts $$0$$; blindness just comes directly from the indistinguishability of the homomorphic encryption scheme), although it seems difficult to do without opening a sidechannel attack vector that reveals the size of $$A$$.
+I can't think of a scheme to do this that doesn't require computation to grow linearly with the size of $$A$$, although I can't say whether or not it's impossible (it doesn't seem entirely unlikely that a log time algorithm could be developed, but I'm starting to talk out of my ass here).

+I haven't checked if the idea below is valid or not; I highly doubt it is.
+I leave it here just as a record of my tendency to overestimate my own understanding of a subject before I actually understand anything about it.
+Hopefully some day I'll learn better how to better recognize my shortcomings.

 ## Protocol

 For the rest of this note, Alice will be the party holding the private set $$S$$ and Bob will be the party asking whether or not the private element $$x$$ is contained in $$S$$.